Information regarding COVID-19

 - Timetable for the Flybus can be found here.

-- Our service center is open Monday - Friday from 8 AM - 5PM.
+- Our service centre is open Monday - Friday from 8 AM - 5PM.

 As of August 19, 2020 all arriving passengers to Iceland can choose between a 14-day quarantine or a double testing procedure along with a quarantine for 5-6 days.
 Further information can be found here.